← Blog |

 Swap recipes based on preferences

-This template uses plant-based recipes, but IF works with any dietary approach.
-Swap in chicken, fish, or beef recipes if your client is omnivore.
+This template is a mixed, omnivore week, but IF works with any dietary approach, including a whole-food paleo plan.
+Swap in vegetarian or pescatarian recipes if your client prefers, or filter out anything they can't eat.
 The key: keep the same macro targets when swapping.
 With 1,000+ recipes available in Promealplan, rotation is fast.

 Contraindications and limits (be honest with your clients)